 1. Johnny Cash and June Carter

-The original country love story that's so famous you don't even need to mention the last names.
+It's the quintessential country love story that's so famous you don't even need to mention the last names.
 Johnny and June were the classic story of perseverance, dedication, love and faith.
 Johnny wanted desperately to marry June (and tried several times), but his substance abuse and other personal issues put her off.
 However, she was eternally committed to him as a friend and even helped him kick his life-threatening addictions.
 When they eventually did marry, their love (and music together) only grew stronger.
-The two passed away within 4 months of each other in 2003.
+Poetically, the two passed away within four months of each other in 2003.